Breathing Retraining for Diabetes: Reduce Insulin Intake to Avoid HypoglycemiaBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 (Learning the Buteyko method by modules)

-Intensive breathing sessions and quick growth in body oxygenation sharply increase the organism’s sensitivity to circulating blood insulin and increase production of its own insulin due to better perfusion and oxygenation of the pancreas in people with diabetes.
-This can happen during and after a single breathing session (as fast as in 5-10 minutes) or as an accumulative effect due to a fast growth in the body oxygen levels within hours or days after starting first breathing lessons.
+Intensive breathing exercise sessions and quick growth in body oxygenation sharply increase the organism’s sensitivity to circulating blood insulin and increase production of its own insulin due to better perfusion and oxygenation of the pancreas in people with diabetes.
+This effect can happen during and after a single breathing session (as fast as in 5-10 minutes) or as an accumulative effect due to a fast growth in the body oxygen levels within hours or days after starting first breathing lessons.
 Hence, taking the same insulin dose or using the same dose of other medication can easily lead to hypoglycemic shock or severe hypoglycemia (low blood glucose levels), which is a very serious condition that is potentially fatal.

 How to control blood sugar (glucose) levels and insulin intake

-In order to prevent these complications, the common practice of Russian Buteyko medical doctors include the following suggestions for any person with diabetes taking medication to reduce their blood glucose.
+In order to prevent these complications and the effect, the common practice of Russian Buteyko medical doctors include the following suggestions for any person with diabetes taking medication to reduce their blood glucose.
 These suggestions are provided below as your bonus content.

-Most diabetics, when they have the cooperation of their doctors, can safely decrease their insulin intake about 2 times after they start their program of breathing retraining described here.
-It is also a common practice to monitor blood glucose levels and adjust medication accordingly.
+Most diabetics, when they cooperate with their doctors, can safely decrease their insulin intake about 2 times after they start their program of breathing retraining described here.
+It is also a common practice for modern diabetics to monitor their blood glucose levels and adjust medication accordingly.
 Note that in the 1970s and 80s, when Buteyko was developing and teaching their technique to hundreds of diabetics, this was not common.
 At those times, blood glucose tests were conducted only about once a month.
 Therefore, one needs to take this factor into account when reading clinical reports of Buteyko and his doctors in relation to insulin dosage and diabetes.